jungsoft/rajska/README.md

 ### Field Authorization

-Authorizes Absinthe's object [field](https://hexdocs.pm/absinthe/Absinthe.Schema.Notation.html#field/4) according to the result of the [has_user_access?/3](https://hexdocs.pm/rajska/Rajska.Authorization.html#c:has_user_access?/3) function, which receives the user role, the `source` object that is resolving the field and the object rule.
+Authorizes Absinthe's object [field](https://hexdocs.pm/absinthe/Absinthe.Schema.Notation.html#field/4) according to the result of the [has_user_access?/3](https://hexdocs.pm/rajska/Rajska.Authorization.html#c:has_user_access?/3) function, which receives the user role, the `source` object that is resolving the field and the field rule.

 Usage: